of Legal Research, 9th edition by Steven M.

 Nutshell series by putting a lot of information into a single, easy-to-carry

 volume.
 A great place to go for a short, accessible explanation of a legal

-North Carolina State Constitution by John V. Orth
+North Carolina State Constitution, 2d edition by John V. Orth

 section on its history, commentary on every section of the constitution itself,